-- 18. Type 2 diabetes mellitus is a chronic disease, characterized by insulin resistance and deficient insulin secretion leading to high blood sugar levels and/or hyperglycemia.
+- 22. Type 2 diabetes mellitus is a chronic disease, characterized by insulin resistance and deficient insulin secretion leading to high blood sugar levels and/or hyperglycemia.
 Type 2 diabetics have an increased risk of cardiovascular disease, which is the leading cause of morbidity and mortality in the patient population.
 Therefore, it is critical that drugs developed to allegedly help prevent type 2 diabetes do not increase the risk of cardiovascular adverse events in users.
-With full knowledge of the susceptibility of type 2 diabetics to cardiovascular related adverse events, Defendants developed their drugs Onglyza and Kombiglyze XR to market and sell them to type 2 diabetics to allegedly lower adverse complications associated with type 2 diabetes. - 19.
-Saxagliptin works by inhibiting the proteolytic activity of DPP4, thereby potentiating the action of Glucagon-like peptide-1 (GLP-1), an antihyperglycemic hormone, known as an incretin.
-This induces glucose-dependent stimulation of insulin secretion while suppressing glucagon secretion, which may help Saxagliptin users lower their Hemoglobin A1c.

-- 20. DPP4-inhibitors, including Saxagliptin, inhibit natural enzymes from cleaving, or stopping, the endogenous GLP-1, which enables the stimulation of insulin to continue longer than what naturally occurs after meals in the postprandial state.
+With full knowledge of the susceptibility of type 2 diabetics to cardiovascular related adverse events, Defendants developed their drugs Onglyza and Kombiglyze XR to market and sell them to type 2 diabetics to allegedly lower adverse complications associated with type 2 diabetes. - 23.
+Saxagliptin works by inhibiting the proteolytic activity of DPP4, thereby potentiating the action of Glucagon-like peptide-1 (GLP-1), an anti-hyperglycemic hormone, known as an incretin.
+This induces glucose-dependent stimulation of insulin secretion while suppressing glucagon secretion, which may help Saxagliptin users lower their HA1c. - 24.
+DPP4 inhibitors, including Saxagliptin, inhibit natural enzymes from cleaving, or stopping, the endogenous GLP-1, which enables the stimulation of insulin to continue longer than what naturally occurs after meals in the postprandial state.
 Endogenous GLP-1's half-life is approximately two minutes without Saxagliptin exposure, but survives for at least three hours during Saxagliptin exposure.
 Therefore, Saxagliptin manipulates the natural biological incretin effect by enabling the process to continue for an exponentially greater period of time than what the human body has adapted as a sufficient and safe period of time.
 At no time during the development of its Saxagliptin drugs did Defendants perform adequate studies to determine if their drug, and its drastic alterations of the natural incretin hormone cycle, may cause increased risks of cardiovascular related adverse events.
-Such studies are essential when developing, and then marketing, diabetic drugs to individuals already at an increased cardiovascular risk. - 21.
-In December 2008, with knowledge of the increased cardiovascular risk type 2 diabetics suffer from, the FDA issued important guidance regarding this topic to companies developing anti-diabetic drugs, including Defendants.
+Such studies are essential when developing, and then marketing, diabetic drugs to individuals already at an increased cardiovascular risk.

+- 25. In December 2008, with knowledge of the increased cardiovascular risk type 2 diabetics suffer from, the FDA issued important guidance regarding this topic to companies developing anti-diabetic drugs, including Defendants.
 The FDA's memorandum, entitled Final Guidance for Industry, Diabetes Mellitus: Evaluating Cardiovascular Risk in New Antidiabetic Therapies to Treat Type 2 Diabetes, stated applicants of new anti-diabetic medications for the treatment of type 2 diabetes should demonstrate their products are not associated with an unacceptable increase in cardiovascular risk.
 Despite this guidance being issued during the development of Defendants' drugs, Defendants failed to perform adequate clinical trials to determine if their drugs created such an increased risk.
-Instead of adequately assessing the potential, and now established, significant risk of myocardial infarction, heart failure, congestive heart failure, cardiac failure, and death related to those events, prior to marketing and selling Saxagliptin nationwide to millions of type 2 diabetics, Defendants ignored patient safety and sold Saxagliptin before studying the risks.
-Defendants marketed and sold Saxagliptin for nearly five years before completing an adequately powered and designed study of the risks of myocardial infarction, heart failure, congestive heart failure, cardiac failure, and death related to those events.
+Instead of adequately assessing the potential, and now established, significant risk of heart failure, congestive heart failure, cardiac failure, and death related to those events, prior to marketing and selling Saxagliptin nationwide to millions of type 2 diabetics, Defendants ignored patient safety and sold Saxagliptin before studying the risks.
+Defendants marketed and sold Saxagliptin for nearly five years before completing an adequately powered and designed study of the risks of heart failure, congestive heart failure, cardiac failure, and death related to those events. - 26.
+On July 31, 2009, Defendants began marketing Onglyza.
+On November 5, 2010, Defendants began marketing Kombiglyze XR.
+Defendants marketed both drugs as treatments for type 2 diabetes and agents to help reduce adverse complications associated with the disease.